 - The circulatory system removes infections and toxins from the body.

-- The circulatory system also transports platelets or thrombocytes, which make blood clots in case of injury and prevents blood loss.
+- The circulatory system also transports platelets or thrombocytes, which make blood clots in case of injury and prevent blood loss.

 - The circulatory system plays an important role in thermoregulation.